apache/logging-log4net/CONTRIBUTING.md

 #### Branches

 All branches are built and tested automatically by our continuous deployment pipeline.
 Some branches however have a special meaning to the pipeline.
+All branches build and test assemblies and further provide the built artifacts as downloadable resources.

-##### Branch: master
+#### Branch: master

 A commit on the master branch triggers the pipeline to publish the codebase as a release.
 This updates the site, publishes the assemblies, ..

 __REMARK: this part of the pipeline is still work in progress.__

-##### Branch: release/$version
+#### Branch: release/$version

 A commit on a release branch triggers the pipeline to publish the codebase as a release candidate.
 This gives the possibility to review and do the last few steps to get a release done.
 Typical changes made in this branch are updates of the version tags.